sanya21561/Tank-Stars/README.md

 ## How to Start the Game

 1. After successfully building the project, locate `DesktopLauncher.java`.
-2. Run the `DesktopLauncher.java` class to launch the game.
+2. Run the `DesktopLauncher.java` to launch the game.
 3. The game will start with the start screen, providing options to start a new game, load a game, or exit.

 ## Gameplay